freddyjamesk/pdo/README.md

 # Connecting to MySQL in PHP using PDO

-Create a Simple Database App: Connecting to MySQL with PHP
+Create a Great Cloud App: Connecting to MySQL with PHP

 ## Tutorial